 Another essential benefit your business can use to fight the opioid epidemic, is through employee training.
 Teach your employees about the dangers of misusing or abusing opioids.
 The more knowledge your staff has about the subject, the better able they will be at avoiding opioid abuse.

 Similarly, train your leadership team how to identify warning signs of opioid abuse.
 Management also has to be prepared for what to do if they suspect an employee of misusing opioids.
 Your managers also have to be trained on how to invite and facilitate a discussion about opioids with their subordinates.

 The opioid crisis is more than a healthcare or government issue.
 It’s a subject that can affect any person and any business.
-Use your employee benefits plan to ensure team members don’t become the next victim of this opioid scourge.
+Use your employee benefits plan to ensure team members don’t become the next victim of this country-wide opioid scourge.